FahadSarfraz/wayblee-web/_pages/terms.md

 ## 1. APPLICABILITY OF THE GTCU

 The General Terms and Conditions of Use (hereinafter the “GTCU”) are proposed by SARFRAZ FAHAD (hereinafter the “Company”).
-The Company is the owner and publisher of the Waybum mobile App (hereinafter the “mobile App”).
+The Company is the owner and publisher of the Wayblee mobile App (hereinafter the “mobile App”).

 The purpose of these GTCU is to define all the terms and conditions according to which the Company allows Users to use the Mobile App (hereinafter the “Users”).